SamZing777/king-charles-university/README.md

 # prince-charles-university
-University project in South London that accepts admission from home and international students
+University website in South London that accepts admission from home and international students.
+Personal portfolio project only